towardsthecloud/.github/profile/README.md

 **Don't just take our word for it.**

-Here's how we delivered these exact results for a [Y Combinator startup called Accolade to achieve perfect security scores and accelerate SOC 2 certification](https://towardsthecloud.com/blog/aws-landing-zone-case-study-accolade):
+Y Combinator startup Accolade's founder explains how our AWS Foundation Service including the Landing Zone [accelerated their SOC 2 certification](https://towardsthecloud.com/blog/aws-landing-zone-case-study-accolade):

 *"Danny's solution and AWS expertise stood out with comprehensive accelerators, documentation, and clearly articulated design principles. **We achieved a perfect security score in days, not months.**"*